 Gerontology Student Ambassadors

-Gerontology ambassadors recruit new students and promote the gerontology program by educating students on ways that a gerontology secondary major will fit into almost any career path.
+Gerontology ambassadors recruit new students and promote the gerontology program by educating students on ways that a gerontology secondary major or minor will fit into almost any career path.
 Ambassadors network with students and their families, faculty, alumni and business professionals and represent the gerontology program at various university events and speaking engagements.
 Some of these activities include the "Majors, Minors and More" fair, developing activities for the annual Careers in Aging Week, making presentations to classes or student organizations, Open House activities and more.
 They also serve as a resource for current gerontology students.

 How do I become an Ambassador?

 Gerontology ambassadors must meet the following qualifications: